-An assessment by Luke – the Natural Resources Institute Finland – put the number of wolves in Finland in late February 2016 at 200 to 235 individuals.
+An assessment by Luke – the Natural Resources Institute Finland – put the number of wolves in Finland in early March 2017 at 150 to 180 individuals.

 Statements by Luke on its assessments of population size are available at Riistahavainnot.fi (in Finnish).